bruce-one/HA-proxy/README.md

 > Note: If you use `VIRTUAL_PROTO=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
 This is almost certainly not what you want, so you should also include `VIRTUAL_PORT=443`.

-### uWSGI Backends

-If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
-Your backend container should then listen on a port rather than a socket and expose that port.

-### FastCGI Backends

-If you would like to connect to FastCGI backend, set `VIRTUAL_PROTO=fastcgi` on the backend container.
-Your backend container should then listen on a port rather than a socket and expose that port.

-### FastCGI Filr Root Directory

-If you use fastcgi,you can set `VIRTUAL_ROOT=xxx`  for your root directory

 ### Default Host